tstringer/WAT-UWP/README.md

  - Clone or download the template
  - Open the "config.json" file in the config folder and modify accordingly
+ - Set target to `x86`
- - Press F5 to deploy
+ - Press F5 to debug
  - Publish when ready!

 ## Documentation